Tachyon-Sonics/ChaosCastle/README.md

         - Or press (A) ([SPACE]/[CTRL]/[0]) to cancel (basically the button/key for the "Gun")
     - Notes:
         - This process can be done again at any time to assign a different button/key, or for a different weapon.
+        - The assigned button/key is not displayed anywhere, you have to remember it.
         - Button/key assignment are not preserved when saving a game.
 Hence if you load a saved game you may need to re-assign a button/key to all your weapons.
 2. Add power to that weapon.
 Power can only be added by finding a power bonus, so you will have to seach for one.
 They are hidden in some "Castle" levels.
 A power bonus looks as follows: <img src="./images/PowerBonus.png">
     - When collecting a power bonus, a message asks you to choose a weapon.
-Just click the button / key of the desired weapon (first assign a button/key using step 1 if you haven't done it yet)
+Just click the button / key of the desired weapon (first assign a button/key using step 1 if you haven't done it yet).
 3. Add bullets to that weapon
     - Bullets can be added by collecting bullet bonus (<img src="./images/BulletBonus.png" width="24px" height="24px">), or by buying bullets in the shop between levels
     - When collecting a bullet bonus, a message asks you to choose a weapon.
 Just click the button / key of the desired weapon